bonzaiferroni/steps/.junie/guidelines.md

     val label = text("label")
 }
 ```

+Whenever a new table is added, it also needs to be included in the list `dbTables` in `Databases.kt`.

 #### Services
 Service types define a set of functions that query the database using the DSL syntax of exposed.
 The DAO syntax is not used.
 Here is an example: